PhilT/arch_installer/README.md

 # Install and Configure Arch Linux

 A simple script to install and configure Arch Linux for server, desktop or laptop.
+This is executable documentation for my setup and probably requires modifying for your needs.
+It is also useful as a reference for how to setup a basic Arch Linux system.
 Fork for your pleasure.

 It's got a few assumptions:

-* UEFI is default boot type
+* UEFI GPT and syslinux is the default boot setup (`UEFI=false` for MBR and grub (may change))
+* `phil` (me!) is the default user
+* `ws` is the default ~/workspace
 * Single partition and swap file
+* You may not want all the VIM plugins I've installed

 ## Usage